 by Mike Ratliff

-For he whom God has sent utters the words of God, for he gives the Spirit without measure.
-(John 3:34 ESV)
+34 For He whom God has sent speaks the words of God; for He gives the Spirit without measure.
+John 3:34 (NASB)

-The word ῥήματα is the present tense, indicative mood, active voice, plural of ῥῆμα or rhēma.
+The word ῥήματα is the present tense, indicative mood, active voice, plural of ῥῆμα (rhēma).
 It usually relates to individual words and utterances.
 It is John the Baptist speaking in John 3:34 talking about Jesus.
 Here is the passage in context.

 John 3:34 is in bold.
 Think about what this is saying my brethren.
 John the Baptist was a prophet indeed!
 Our Lord came and spoke the words of truth from God to Nicodemus and to the multitudes during his ministry yet the number of disciples He had at His crucifixion was very small.
 On the other hand, they were truly of God.
 They were truly born of the Spirit and God used them powerfully to also ῥήματα τοῦ Θεοῦ and cause Christianity to grow and spread.
 God has always worked this way.
 He takes a few, a remnant, who know Him and and who ῥήματα τοῦ Θεοῦ because that is what they do.
 God uses them to plant churches and ministries and use people in ways that the world and large flesh driven “ministries” look at and are perplexed because they just cannot understand how God could use “someone like that” to do what they do.
 There must be some mistake.
 No, it is not.
 They are looking at the person when they should be listening to the person ῥήματα τοῦ Θεοῦ.